Ashok0/EnderalVREssentials-Nightly/README.md

 - Place above all other texture/mesh mods to avoid SMIM conflicts.
 - Remove ESP files.

+[**Noble Skyrim FULL PACK Performance Edition v5.5.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21423?tab=files): Gives all of Skyrim's architecture a complete new look by changing its textures to custom ones.
+Beside the architecture, several other things, such as landscape, dungeons (ruins, mines, caves etc.), clutter stuff etc. have been re-textured as well, to match the rest of the mod.
+- Recommend placing before other texture packs; Remove "whroughgroundmud.dds".

+[**Rustic Clutter Collection - SE - 2K v1.0**](): This is a collection of my Rustic clutter item retextures.
+The mod includes RUSTIC DINNERWARE, RUSTIC POTTERY, and RUSTIC SILVERWARE.
+There are also a few other clutter items like mead bottles, wine bottles, the satchel, knapsack, coin purse, strongbox, safe, prisoner cage, and the dwemer lexicon cubes.
+2K and 1K versions available.

+[**Realistic HD Mods Remastered Collection - 2K v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/5795?tab=files): Collection of all Remastered Realistic HD Series Mods for SSE (All in One).

 [**Pretty Animated Potions - VR Edition v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/52663?tab=files): Yet another animated potions mod.
 This time in small bottles!
 1K retexture.
 Refracting bottles option available!

 [**JS Purses and Septims SE v1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/37306?tab=files): A complete re-creation of Septims, Coin Purses and Coin Piles.